mfat/sshpilot-website/docs/SCREENSHOTS.md

 ### Screenshots Not Appearing
 1. Ensure files are PNG format
 2. Check file permissions
-3. Run `python3 update_screenshots.py` to update the JavaScript
+3. Run `python3 docs/update_screenshots.py` to regenerate the gallery data

 ### Captions Not Updating
-1. Edit the `screenshotData` object in `docs/screenshots.js`
+1. Update `docs/screenshot_captions.json`
 2. Or rename the file to match the desired caption

 ### Slideshow Not Working